JuliaGraphics/Luxor.jl/docs/src/howto/images.md

 ```
 # Placing images

-## Loading and placing PNG and SVG images
+## Loading and placing images on drawings

-Luxor lets you place existing PNG and SVG images on the drawing.
+Luxor lets you place existing images on the drawing.
 First, load the image:

 - for PNG images, use `readpng(filename)`
 - for SVG images, use `readsvg(filename)` or `readsvg(string)`
+- for EPS images, use `placeeps(filename)`

 (JPEGs aren't supported.)